 - Wham Line: Data revealing to Picard in his simulation that the Captain's life isn't quite over yet:Data: When you leave...

 Picard: Leave?
 Sorry, I don't understand, I thought you said this was a simulation.

 - What Happened to the Mouse?:

 - We don't see what happens to Narek after the synths subdue him.
 Word of God is that he was taken into Federation custody,◊ but this was cut for time.

 - It's unknown what became of the xBs and the Artifact (although Michael Chabon would later clarify that a Deleted Scene had Ramdha and the other former drones join the synth colony◊), as Seven has joined Picard's crew.

 - No update on Laris, Zhaban, and Number One, either, although one assumes that they wouldn't be in any trouble on Earth.

 - Ditto the murder charges that Jurati is facing in the death of Bruce Maddox, for which she seems to have been Easily Forgiven.

 - Data believes that his life is meaningless if he cannot die, which is why he wants the simulation that houses his mind to be deactivated.

-- Soong and Jurati also make sure to design Picard's android body to die after a natural lifespan, assuming Picard was perfectly healthy otherwise, because they overheard his conversation with Data and know he wouldn't want to be immortal.
+- Soong and Jurati also make sure to design Picard's android body to die after what would have been his natural lifespan, assuming that he was perfectly healthy apart from the brain abnormality, because they overheard his conversation with Data and know that he wouldn't want to be immortal.
 That said, Picard semi-jokingly points out that them adding 10 or 20 years to his new body would not have ruined the moral.